shanect7/video-game-tittle-screen-design/README.md

 Inside font-family, within the use of quotation marks, it will designate a name to your own custom font.
 [More info. on font-family here](https://developer.mozilla.org/en-US/docs/Web/CSS/font-family)

-Within our CSS, you should type out the following: (ideally, under the code you've made earlier)
+Within our CSS, you should type out the following: (ideally, under the code you made earlier)
 ```
   @font-face {
     font-family: 'minecraftregular';